swflynn/Chem131_UCI/README.md

 The course assumes knowledge of basic quantum chemistry and multi-variable calculus, but is essentially self-contained.

 Topics included are: the Laws of Thermodynamics, Thermodynamic Potentials and Fundamental Equations, Statistical Mechanics and it connections to Thermodynamics, and Quantum-Statistical Mechanics connecting partition functions to Quantum Chemistry and Thermodynamics.
+To keep the mathematics simple, we only consider the ideal gas law as our system model (van der Walls and virial equations are not covered).

 ## Material Usage:
 Please feel free to use and reproduce any of the resources on this page, given you provide proper reference and/or citation to the material.